 Foreigners were called to dinner.

-After dinner, a few of us stayed up exchanging travel stories, but planning for sunrise, we put our heads down early.
+After dinner, a few of us stayed up exchanging travel stories but planning for sunrise, we put our heads down early.

 I must have had three hours of sleep before the gongs went off.
 Then the prayers started.
 In fact, the whole night there was monk activity, prayers and gongs.
 It was impossible to sleep well.